 Sarah R. Black, Ph.D.

 Sarah Black is a licensed clinical psychologist and Assistant Professor in the Department of Psychology at the University of New Orleans.
 She earned her PhD in Clinical Psychology from Stony Brook University, and completed her post-doctoral fellowship at the Ohio State University Wexner Medical Center.
 Her research interests lie broadly in the area of developmental psychopathology, with particular interest in the mechanisms by which normative hormonal, social, and environmental events of childhood and adolescence can be disrupted and lead to increased risk for depression.
 She is further interested in how parenting, parental psychopathology, and stress may interact with biological processes to leave children and adolescents especially vulnerable to psychopathology across the lifespan.
-In her free time, Dr. Black enjoys cooking, exploring the New Orleans theater scene with her husband, and wrangling her two cats, Allie and Curtis.
+In her free time, Dr. Black enjoys cooking, exploring the New Orleans theater scene with her husband, and wrangling her young son, Max.

-Lauren Aaron, M.A.
+Lauren Aaron, M.A., M.S.

-David R. Brabham, B.S.
+David R. Brabham, M.S.

-Rachel M. Kaplan, B.A., B.S.
+Rachel M. Kaplan, M.S.